devashu397/Math-Help/README.md

 # Changes Made

-- Added slope() function in Coordinate Geometry
+- Added centroid() function in Coordinate Geometry

 # How to install this package?